How a rather mundane space storm knocked out 40 SpaceX satellites

 Spann said NASA and NOAA are still analyzing data and working to have a complete understanding of the event, but he also said there may have been a bit of build up from the first event that helped prime the environment by the time the G1 storm arrived.

 “It’s kind of a normal G1 storm.
 It wasn’t anything exotic or extreme,” Spann said.
-He said his colleagues are working to “understand how this all happened to make us more effective in the prediction and providing the support that the commercial and other entities might need for future launches.”
+He said his colleagues are working to “understand how this all happened, to make us more effective in the prediction and providing the support that the commercial and other entities might need for future launches.”

-The second storm also spurred auroras in a handful of areas across the world, from near the Canada-U.S. border to the United Kingdom.
+The second storm also spurred auroras in a handful of areas across the world, from near the Canada-U.S. border to Britain.

 Low altitude

-SpaceX stated in their news release the storms caused the atmosphere to warm and increased atmospheric density at the altitudes they were flying.
+SpaceX stated in its news release that the storms caused the atmosphere to warm and increased atmospheric density at the altitudes at which the magnetic storm activity was occurring.

 For more context, here is where the Starlink launch timing sits with respect to solar wind and Dst index data between Feb 2–5.
 Upon launch, Earth's atmosphere was already disturbed (and recovering) due to storm1, whilst storm2 hit some hours later ☀️💨💨 https://t.co/svvjgHEuFH— Dr. Erika Palmerio (@erikapal) February 9, 2022

-Drag increased up to 50 percent higher than during previous launches, according to the SpaceX news release.
-The Starlink team ordered the satellites into safe-mode to minimize the effect, but the increased drag then prevented the satellites from leaving safe-mode to begin orbit raising maneuvers.
+Drag was up to 50 percent higher than in during previous satellite launches, according to the SpaceX news release.
+The Starlink team ordered the satellites into safe mode to minimize the effect, but the increased drag then prevented the satellites from leaving safe mode to begin maneuvers to enter correct orbit.

 MacDonald said the atmospheric conditions led to a “perfect storm” in some sense.
 The timing of the flow of radiation from the sun and the effects of the storm on Earth’s upper atmosphere increased drag.
-But she added that’s not especially unusual, nor is the occurrence of two geomagnetic storms in close succession.
+But she added that that is not especially unusual, nor is the occurrence of two geomagnetic storms in close succession.

 “What is unusual is the very low altitude of the Starlink satellites,” she said.

-SpaceX said the satellites were hovering at the intended 210 kilometers above Earth, although Skov said that is lower than expected for a stable orbit.
-The particle density was also higher at lower altitudes.
+SpaceX said the satellites were hovering at the intended 130 miles above Earth (the perigee of its orbit), although Skov said that is lower than expected for a stable orbit.
+Particle density also is higher at lower altitudes.

-Skov said the design of the satellites probably didn’t help reduce drag either.
-The satellites are impressively small with a comparatively large solar panel — a recipe for drag if the atmosphere inflates.
+Skov said the design of the satellites also probably did not help to reduce drag.
+The satellites are impressively small, with a comparatively large solar panel — a recipe for drag if the atmosphere inflates.
 Imagine one of those plastic army man toys deploying its parachute.

 Last night's Starlink satellite reentry above Spain was recorded by at least four meteor cameras part of the Global Meteor Network.
 Each frame is 10 seconds, so this fireball was visible for quite a long time. pic.twitter.com/qIph6HJ0lc— Tammo Jan Dijkema (@tammojan) February 11, 2022

-Starlink had not encountered such a dense atmosphere in previous launches, but previous satellites were launched during very different conditions on the sun.
+Starlink had not encountered such a dense atmosphere in previous launches, but previous satellites launches occurred during very different conditions on the sun.
 Approximately every 11 years, the orientation of the sun’s magnetic field flips and activity waxes and wanes.
-Starlink came online while the sun was going through a period of low activity called a solar minimum.
+The Starlink system came online while the sun was going through a period of low activity called a solar minimum.
 Recently though, the sun has begun to enter a period of increased activity, heading toward a solar maximum.

-“Because the Sun has been so quiet and all this technology being developed over the last several years,” said Spann, “this is the first time that we are employing this sort of technology in this new environment.”
+“Because the sun has been so quiet and all this technology being developed over the last several years, this is the first time that we are employing this sort of technology in this new environment,” Spann said.

-Space weather researchers say the sun’s activity is expected to ramp up, reaching solar maximum around 2025.
-In the past, Spann said some of the most intense magnetic storms have occurred after the sun hit its peak and the solar maximum was declining — meaning Starlink will have to learn how to adapt for these conditions for many years to come.
+Space weather researchers say the sun’s activity is expected to increase, reaching solar maximum around 2025.
+In the past, Spann said, some of the most intense magnetic storms have occurred after the sun hit its peak and the solar maximum was declining — meaning Starlink’s engineers will have to learn how to adapt the system for these conditions for many years to come.

-“This is something that Elon and crew are going to need to pay attention to because this is not something that is an extreme event by any means,” said Skov.
+“This is something that Elon and crew are going to need to pay attention to, because this is not something that is an extreme event by any means,” Skov said, referring to SpaceX founder Elon Musk and the storm on Feb 4.
 “We are going to see more of them.”

-In fact, in the one week since the Starlink launch, sky watchers around the world have seen several auroras when another G1 storm reached Earth:
+In fact, in the week since the latest Starlink launch, sky watchers around the world have seen several auroras when another G1 storm reached Earth:

 What an amazing night of #Aurora on our Network, this was a shot from our camera at Lights Over Lapland. @SonyAlpha @SonyUK #SonyA7SiI #FF @IPTimelapse @chunder10 @Roy_Astro @m_windridge @TamithaSkov @NightLights_AM @owenhumphreys1 @OW_Photography @TweetAurora pic.twitter.com/S1oCYd0Vbz— LiveAuroraNetwork (@LiveAuroraNetw1) February 11, 2022